New Moon on

 Moon after ascending node

-6 days after ascending node on 11 July 2023 at 01:23 in ♉ Taurus.
-The Moon is located north of the ecliptic over the following 8 days, until the lunar orbit crosses from North to South in descending node on 25 July 2023 at 15:05 in ♎ Libra.
+6 days after ascending node on 11 July 2023 at 01:23 in ♉ Taurus the Moon is positioned north of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from North to South in descending node on 25 July 2023 at 15:05 in ♎ Libra.

 Moon after northern standstill

-1 day since the previous standstill on 16 July 2023 at 02:40 in ♋ Cancer when the Moon has reached North declination of ∠27.849°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-27.924° at the point of next southern standstill on 30 July 2023 at 11:13 in ♑ Capricorn.
+1 day since the last northern standstill on 16 July 2023 at 02:40 in ♋ Cancer when the Moon has reached North declination of ∠27.849° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-27.924° at the point of next southern standstill on 30 July 2023 at 11:13 in ♑ Capricorn.

 Sun-Moon-Earth syzygy